Security-Onion-Solutions/securityonion-docs/post-installation.rst

 Services
 --------

--  Verify services are running by running the :ref:`so-status` command:
+You can verify services are running with the :ref:`so-status` command:

 ::